-With recipes, people are generally just searching for new ideas and not looking to buy anything.
+With a topic like recipes, people are generally just searching for new ideas and not looking to buy anything.
 This is also why most recipe websites are forced to monetize blogs with ads and cheap recipe books.

-Choose a topic you are passionate about AND that has some serious revenue potential! 🙂
+Choose a blog niche that you are passionate about AND that has some serious revenue potential!

 You don’t want to learn code because ain’t nobody got time to learn how to code a website.